VIBE: Vector Index Benchmark for Embeddings: Introduction

 \section{Introduction}

-In modern machine learning applications, data, such as text and images, are often stored as \emph{embeddings} that are generated by deep learning models.
-Embeddings are continuous vector representations that have the property that semantically similar items have similar representations in the embedding space.
-This makes efficient similarity search in high-dimensional vector spaces an essential operation in applications where corpus items that are semantically similar to the query item are retrieved, such as recommendation systems \citep{covington2016deep,yang2020mixed}, information retrieval \citep{xiong2021approximate,long2022retrieval}, and question answering \citep{seo2019real,lewis2021paq}.
+In modern machine learning applications, data such as text and images are often represented by \emph{embeddings} produced by neural encoders.
+Embeddings are typically dense, high-dimensional vector representations that are trained to have the property that relevant or semantically similar items have similar representations in the embedding space.
+This makes efficient similarity search in high-dimensional vector spaces an essential operation in applications where corpus items relevant to a query or user context are retrieved, such as information retrieval~\citep{xiong2021approximate,izacard2022unsupervised}, recommendation systems~\citep{covington2016deep,yang2020mixed}, and question answering~\citep{seo2019real,lewis2021paq}.

-Since datasets in these applications are typically large and high-dimensional, \emph{approximate nearest neighbor} (ANN) \emph{search}, where \emph{vector indexes} are used to perform approximate $k$-nn queries, is often used to ensure fast response times.
-An important recent use case is retrieval-augmented generation (RAG) \citep{guu2020retrieval,lewis2020retrieval,borgeaud2022improving,li2024nearest,wang2024instructretro}.
+Similarity search over vectors is commonly formulated as $k$-nearest neighbor ($k$-nn) search, which retrieves the $k$ corpus vectors most similar to a query vector.
+Because embedding datasets are typically large and high-dimensional, vector indexes commonly use \emph{approximate nearest neighbor} (ANN) \emph{search}~\citep{indyk1998approximate,bruch2024foundations} to answer these queries with low latency.
+An important recent use case is retrieval-augmented generation (RAG)~\citep{guu2020retrieval,lewis2020retrieval,borgeaud2022improving,wang2024instructretro}.

-Real-world workloads for ANN search are often \emph{out-of-distribution} (OOD): the corpus and the queries have significantly different distributions.
-For instance, in multi-modal search, the corpus may consist of images and the queries may be given as text.
-Another recent OOD use case is approximate attention computation in LLMs~\citep{bertsch2023unlimiformer,zandieh2023kdeformer,liu2024retrievalattention,mazare2025inference}, where the task is to find the keys that have the largest inner products with the query.
+Many important modern ANN workloads are \emph{out-of-distribution} (OOD): the corpus and the queries have significantly different distributions.
+For instance, in multimodal search, the corpus may consist of images while the queries are expressed as text.
+Even in text retrieval, OOD workloads can arise from inherent differences between queries and documents, such as their length, as well as when instruction-tuned embedding models~\citep{su2023one} use different instructions to encode documents and queries.

+Important OOD workloads also arise in maximum inner product search (MIPS).
+Approximate attention computation in LLMs can be formulated as a MIPS application~\citep{bertsch2023unlimiformer,liu2024retrievalattention,mazare2025inference}, in which the task is to find the keys that have the largest inner products with the query.
+Multi-vector retrieval gives rise to another MIPS workload when it is reduced to single-vector search.
+Multi-vector embedding models such as ColBERT~\citep{khattab2020colbert} represent queries and documents as sets of embeddings and score them using the MaxSim similarity measure.
+Specialized retrieval engines such as PLAID~\citep{santhanam2022plaid} can search these multi-vector representations directly, but single-vector MIPS reductions such as MUVERA~\citep{jayaram2024muvera} and LEMUR~\citep{jaasaari2026lemur} are attractive because they allow use of existing single-vector ANN infrastructure.